-Course Description: This yearlong class is designed to elaborate on the skills learned within Digital Arts I & II.
-This course will serve as the capstone class for the CTE Pathway, Digital Arts and Media.
-In this career-based course students will learn digital media production and design.
-For many projects students will complete a project proposal and present it to the teacher.
-Other projects will be driven by community need and those projects will be presented to the client.
+Course Description: This yearlong capstone plus class is designed to elaborate on the skills learned within Digital Arts I & II.
+In this careerbased course students will continue to learn and hone digital media production and design skills.
+Students will focus on creating a concentrated body of personal work.
+For such projects, students will complete a project proposal and present it to the teacher.
+Other projects will be driven by community need and those projects will be presented to the students by an outside client.
+Like in Digital Arts II, this process reflects a real world industry situation.
+After the client comes to class and gives students a brief, students then create mock-ups, rough drafts, submit images to the client.
+After receiving feedback the students make any necessary adjustments.
 Students will develop digital art, illustration, and graphic design projects that can be transferred to t-shirts, and other threedimensional items or flat work such as posters, banners and stickers.
-The students will work with media, conceptualization of ideas, collaboration, Photoshop, Illustrator, reproduction, and production techniques.
+In addition, students have an opportunity to design and produce merchandise for the Chico High Media Marketplace.
 Students will be required to conduct research and identify target markets.
-Second semester students will be placed in a community classroom.
+Second semester students will be placed in a job shadow, or community classroom, and have an opportunity to complete in SkillsUSA.